nearform/promises-workshop/exercises/section2/convert-callbacks/README.md

 output.

-Your task in this exercise is to convert the complete test to a version that uses Promises to generate an identical list.
+Your task in this exercise is to convert the complete test to a version that uses Promises and async/await to generate an identical list.

 To check your work, run `node test after.js` where `after.js` is the name of you converted file.